-Andre Kumar, MD was born and raised in Reno, Nevada.
-Shortly after Hurricane Katrina, he moved to New Orleans, where he earned his MD degree from Tulane University.
+Andre Kumar earned his MD degree from Tulane University in New Orleans, Louisiana.
 He completed his residency and chief residency in internal medicine at Stanford University.
 He is currently a clinical assistant professor in the Stanford Division of Hospital Medicine.

-Andre is passionate about medical education and how to improve physician training.
-He is currently earning his Master's in Education from Stanford University.
+Dr. Kumar is passionate about medical education and how to improve physician training.
+He earned a Master's in Education from Stanford University (2019) and is a 2019-2020 fellow for the Rathmann Medical Education Fellowship.
 His educational interests include educational technology, curriculum design, and leveraging educational outcomes research to improve curricula.
 His professional interests include clinical reasoning, bedside ultrasonography, and the doctor-patient relationship.
 As a resident, he developed the Stanford Hospitalist Advanced Practice and Education (SHAPE) Program, which was the first resident-run hospitalist training track in the country.
-He currently serves as director for the SHAPE Program, as well as co-director for the Advanced Clinical Skills course in the Stanford School of Medicine.
+He currently serves as the director for the SHAPE Program, as well as co-director for the Advanced Clinical Skills course in the Stanford School of Medicine.
 He is currently the PI for one of the largest randomized-controlled educational studies on the medical campus.

 List of pubmed articles: https://www.ncbi.nlm.nih.gov/pubmed/?term=andre+kumar

 Clinical Assistant Professor, Division of General Medical Disciplines (2018 - Present)